Would Your Horse Make a Good Therapy Horse?

 - Health: Because of a program's limited budget, horses with chronic, expensive health issues are not ideal, unless the owner agrees to contribute to the cost of keeping the horse.
 Therapy horses should be at a correct weight for their body type, with the strong hooves, shiny coat (when clean!), clear eyes, sweet breath, and normal excrement that indicate overall good health.

 - Movement: The reason why therapeutic riding is so effective is because of the natural, rhythmic, and repetitive 3-dimensional movement of the horse (this requires its own hub, I'll get on it if people are interested).
-The quality of movement of a horse is effected by soundness and conformation (which a program can't fix), and by training, saddle fit, and athleticism (which a program can fix).
+The quality of movement of a horse is affected by soundness and conformation (which a program can't fix), and by training, saddle fit, and athleticism (which a program can fix).
 The movement of a horse can be big, little, or average, but it must be clean and correct at the walk and trot, and the canter if the horse will canter in lessons.

 - Spookability: Okay, I made this word up, but it's a great word, and a very important characteristic.
 A program needs a horse that hardly ever spooks, not because the horse is never exposed to scary things, but because the horse is brave about most things and smart about the rest.
-Horses will look at scary things, and want to explore or run away from them.
+Horses will look at scary things and want to explore or run away from them.
 But therapy horses must trust their handlers, and learn that new things won't hurt them, and must never, never choose jumping or spinning away as the first option.

 - Age: Age is just a number, and older doesn't always mean better.
-Older horses are more likely to be calm and experienced, but they're also more likely to have health and soundness issues, and less years of usefulness ahead of them.
+Older horses are more likely to be calm and experienced, but they're also more likely to have health and soundness issues, and fewer years of usefulness ahead of them.
 As with all things, it's a balancing act.

 By taking into account how a potential horse rates in all of these areas, a program can decide if a horse is right for them.
 Just as needs change over time, every program has needs that are unique to their circumstances.